newjersey/nj-laptop-setup/README.md

 ## Getting Started

-Open Terminal and run the following commands:
+Open Terminal and run the following commands.

+**NOTE**: If this is your first time using git on your machine, then MacOS will prompt you to download and install command line developer tools.
+Click "Install" on the popup to proceed.

 ```sh
 mkdir -p ~/workspace